acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w5/Activity 5 Hash tables.md

 # examples
 print(contains(100))      # True.
 Jump to the 100 bucket.
 See if it has any values.
-It does because we made a 100 bucket.
-It does and it stores the number 2 since we made our dictionary have the keys be our array's eleements and the values be their respective indexes. print(find_index(350))    # 4.
+It does because we made a 100 bucket which stores the number 2 since we made our dictionary have the keys be our array's eleements and the values be their respective indices. print(find_index(350))    # 4.
 Jump to the 350 bucket.
 See if it has any values.
 It does because we made a 350 bucket which stored 4.
 Return that value.
 print(find_index(999))    # -1.
 Jump to our 999 bucket.
 Oh wait.
 There isn't one!
 Nothing to return.
 So default to -1.